 A successful small business security audit involves careful planning, thorough assessment, and proactive measures to enhance security.
 By following these steps and maintaining a strong commitment to cybersecurity, your small business can better protect itself from threats and vulnerabilities, ultimately safeguarding its reputation and success.

 How Can Small Businesses Save Money on SOC 2 Audits?

 Small businesses looking to save money on SOC 2 audits can seek guidance from the Small Business Administration.
-The SBA partners with AICPA, and can offer legal compliance tips and cyber-hygiene guidance for companies preparing to undergo an audit.
+The Small Business Administration (SBA) partners with AICPA and can offer compliance tips and cyber-hygiene guidance for companies preparing to undergo an audit.

-While it may not be SOC 2-specific, the tips may help your company identify existing gaps in data security so you’re not caught off guard when your auditor comes.
+While not all that advice might be SOC 2-specific, the tips may help your company identify existing gaps in data security, so you’re not caught off guard when your auditor comes.

-Although not mandated, becoming SOC 2 compliant is highly recommended by industry professionals.
-It’s also a stamp of approval that your cybersecurity system is intact, and shows your business will not only protect its customers’ private information, but it will also safeguard against costly data breaches that could be devastating for a company.
+Although not mandated, becoming SOC 2 compliant through a cybersecurity audit is highly recommended by industry professionals.
+It’s also a stamp of approval that your cybersecurity system is intact and shows that your business will protect its customers’ private information and safeguard against costly data breaches that could be devastating for a company.

 Need help preparing for your SOC 2 audit?
-Reciprocity ZenComply can help.
+ZenGRC from RiskOptics can help.

-ZenComply, a compliance and audit management solution, delivers a faster, easier and smarter path to compliance, eliminating tedious manual processes, accelerating onboarding and keeping you up-to-date on the progress and effectiveness of your programs.
+ZenGRC delivers a faster, easier, more efficient path to compliance.
+It automates tedious manual processes, accelerates onboarding, and keeps you up to date on the progress and effectiveness of your programs.

-With seamless integrations with Reciprocity ZenRisk and the Reciprocity ROAR platform, you gain a unified, real-time view of risk and compliance providing the contextual insight needed to make smart, strategic decisions that keep your organization secure and earn the trust of your customers, partners and employees.
+You can gain a unified, real-time view of risk and compliance, providing the contextual insight needed to make intelligent, strategic decisions that keep your organization secure and earn the trust of your customers, partners, and employees.

 Schedule a demo to learn more!